SteveBarnett/Remixing/_thinking/everything-is-connected.md

 ### What is it?

+- Life is connected.
+Reality is a single, indivisible, thing.
+We use concepts to put imaginary fences around aggregates of things.
+Subject and object are distinct but not separate.
 - People are connected.
 There's almost nothing we do that we truly do alone, or that truly effects no-one but ourselves.
 - Tasks are connected.
 Most things we do aren't just for the sake of that single outcome.
 They're part of a bigger project or goal.